Integrated Listening Systems

 - Stressors that impact social engagement

-State is critical to how we approach the task at hand.
+Emotional and physiological state are critical to how we approach the task at hand.
 So when a client has better state control, not only can they be more socially engaged, they are more open to therapy.
 Better state regulation improves therapeutic outcomes.
+Read more about how the SSP is helping clients.

 Over this time Sound for Life has done three pilot studies- following our first 100 clinic based children and measuring their outcomes for up to 12 months post program.
 These results were presented at the 2015 WAOTA State conference by Jean.